-We took a Nude Cruise with Bare Necessities Cruises in 2018.
-It was called the Big Nude Boat and it was on the Carnival Victory.
+We took a Nude Cruise with Bare Necessities Cruises in 2018 and again in 2020.
+It was called the Big Nude Boat and it was on the Carnival Victory and the Carnival Legend.

 After talking and listening to some people who were going on a nude cruise for the first time, we thought we could share some tips about things we found out.

 These are some things we picked up:

 - *These ships are huge and for the first day or so, you’ll need to know where stuff is.
 Watch some of the YouTube videos people have posted about the ship you’ll be on.
 It’ll give you a bit more familiarity with the ship.

 - On a Carnival Cruise, You are allowed one 750ml bottle of wine and 12 cans of soda per person in your carry-on luggage.
 The size of the bottle is actually important.
 We brought two larger bottles with us and they confiscated one of them at the security check-point.